 For more information on upcoming events keep an eye on our Events and Opportunities Page or scroll on to see what happened at past Model EU events.

-With the help of a grant from the Erasmus+ Jean Monnet Programme of the European Commission, the EUCN and NCRE are pleased to offer Model EU Training and Simulation events as well as Professional Learning Development Workshops for Teachers across New Zealand.
+With the help of the Erasmus+ Programme of the European Union, the EUCN and NCRE in partnership with the Aotearoa Social Studies Association and hosting partners, we are pleased to offer Model EU Simulation events as well as Professional Learning Development Workshops for Teachers across New Zealand.

 What is a Model EU event?